 Auditioning for the School of Music

-All degrees except Ethnomusicology, American Music Studies, and Composition, require that students pass an entrance audition on their primary instrument.
+For all degrees except Ethnomusicology and Composition (audition needed to enroll in required private lessons), students must pass an entrance audition on their primary instrument.
 Once you have submitted your application to the UW, you can then request an audition.
 Please do the following to submit your request:

 - Make sure you have submitted your online application to the UW.